qwaneu/qwaneu.github.io/_drafts/tdd-heuristics.md

 - Rules for simple design
 - Practice, Practice, Practice
 - Sometimes we thank a test for its' service and move on
-- Test behaviour rather that state
+- Test behaviour rather than state

 Principles?
 - YAGNI